ProfessorKazarinoff/jupyterhub-engr101/docs/docs/server_setup.md

 ![Putty IP address and Port](images/puTTY_IP_and_Port.png)

-This brings up a new window that is a terminal for our server:
+This opens up a new window.
+The new dark window is remote terminal connected to our server.

 ![PyTTY SSH window open](images/putty_ssh_window_open.png)

 ## Create a non-root sudo user

 Digital Ocean recommends that the servers are run by a non-root user that has sudo access.
-So after an update, the thing we'll do on our server is create a non-root sudo user.
+So after an update, the thing we'll do on the server is create a non-root sudo user.

 First, let's make sure everything is up to date: